 During construction, activities undertaken on site have the potential to have temporary adverse impacts on local residents and road users.
-While TM will be in place for ten nights, it will be restricted to nighttime hours when traffic flows will be at a minimum, as such no congestion issues are expected during the proposed construction hours.
+However, TM will only be in place for three nights (when traffic flows will be at a minimum), as such no congestion issues are noted during the proposed construction hours.